-PI: Dr Anna Strhan, Religious Studies, University of Kent, UK
+PI: Dr Anna Strhan, Sociology, University of York

-Dr Anna Strhan, University of Kent, UK (Principal Investigator)
+Dr Anna Strhan, University of York, UK (Principal Investigator)

 Dates: 1 August 2017- 28 February 2019

 Quantitative research has drawn attention to the significance of the family, education, and geographical variation in contributing to declining religious belief, affiliation, and practice, and to increasing numbers of children identified as nonreligious.
 There is however a lack of knowledge about the nature, varieties, and substance of children’s unbelief, in the UK and other global settings.
 Previous research on religion and socialization has been dominated by North American studies, based on largely white, Christian samples or surveys of teenagers, which have charted the decline of religious identification and belief but have not explored unbelief as an area of inquiry in its own right.
 Situated in conversation with a small but growing literature on childhood and religion in sociology, anthropology, and religious studies, this project will address what it means to be unbelieving for children in the UK.
 This will fill an important gap in our understanding of the substantive nature and forms of children’s unbelief, enabling future comparative and theoretical work on children’s nonreligious formation and their cultures of unbelief.